RebornBeat/BGP-X/README.md

 | Mesh Relay | No ISP; mesh transport only | BGP-X Node v1 or Router v1 | No |
 | Community Gateway | Bridges mesh island to clearnet | BGP-X Node v1 or Router v1 | Yes (at gateway) |
 | Range Extension | Coverage extension with full BGP-X encryption | BGP-X Node v1 in Range Extension mode | No |

-**Note on Range Extension**: The earlier concept of a "Broadcast Amplifier" has been retired.
-BGP-X Node v1 in Range Extension mode provides equivalent coverage benefits while maintaining full BGP-X onion encryption at every hop.
-This is NOT a "dumb repeater" — it runs the complete bgpx-node daemon, prioritizing forwarding over session origination.

 ---